rayhernaez/cart253/projects/variation-jam/process/text.md

 ## Story Page

-Hawk is missing.
-The family’s silver balloon drifted over town and now everyone is talking.
-You arrive with a curious grin and a trusty notepad.
-The living room is full of nervous energy.
-Someone knows something.
-Ask questions, follow the crumbs, and see what pops.
+Hawk is missing!
+The family is sure he floated off with the silver balloon, but nothing makes sense.
+As the interviewer, your job is to listen closely and gather the pieces.
+Talk to each family member and see what they remember.

 ### Erick
 Dad with big ideas and bigger hand gestures.
 Loves gadgets and backyard balloon projects.
 Tries to look brave but his eyes keep zipping around the room.